adfinis/aem-docker/README.md

 ## repository persistence

-Assuming that the aem images containers are up and running via `docker-compose up -d` from the previous section, use a Docker data only container, were we create a volume from the aem-author image.
+Assuming that the aem images containers are up and running via `docker-compose up -d` from the previous section, use a Docker data only container, where we create a volume from the aem-author image.
 In this example, the aem author image is `aem-author:6.3`.

 **Step 1** - Needed is the the repository segmentstore path, e.g., `/aem/crx-quickstart/repository/segmentstore`